 Larger group?
-Our own Glacier Guides Guest House offers several seating areas and multiple bedrooms to give everyone space to relax and unwind.
+We’ve got two Glacier Guides Guest Houses, the Aspen House and The Cedar House.
+Both offer several seating areas and multiple bedrooms to give everyone space to relax and unwind.
 There’s also wi-fi, outdoor living space, and a beautiful sunroom that offers the perfect place to sit quietly with your morning coffee.

 Day 2: Hiking In Glacier National Park